gaizkadc/network-manager/README.md

-# Network-Manager
+# Network Manager
-The Network-Manager is the component in charge of:
+The `network-manager` is the component in charge of:
-* costumer and application network management, which includes network creation, deletion, retrieval, and listing.
+* managing the user and application network (which includes network creation, deletion, retrieval, and listing).
-* create and manage connections between applications
+* creating and managing connections between applications.
-* member authorization to join these networks.
+* authorizing members to join these networks.
-* DNS entry central management, which includes DNS entry creation, deletion, and listing.
+* managing the DNS entries, which includes DNS entry creation, deletion, and listing.

-The Network-Manager includes the following sub-components:
+The Network Manager includes the following sub-components:
-* Network-Manager Server
+* Network Manager Server
-* Networking-Client
+* Networking Client
-* DNS-Client
+* DNS Client

 ## Getting Started

-To launch the Network-Manager Server run:
+To launch the Network Manager Server run:

 `$ ./bin/network-manager run --ztaccesstoken <ztaccesstoken> --consoleLogging --debug`
 ### Prerequisites

-Detail any component that has to be installed to run this component.

-* dns-server-ui: Network manager accesses dns-server to manage DNS entries
+* [`dns-server`](https://github.com/nalej/dns-server): to manage DNS entries.
-* system-model: Network manager accesses it to ask, update, remove, etc. the entities related to the network
+* [`system-model`](https://github.com/nalej/system-model): to manage the entities related to the network.
-* nalej-bus: Network manager sends and consumes messages from the bus.
-These messages are **applications events** to manage the connections between applications and  **network operations** to manage the network
+* [`nalej-bus`](https://github.com/nalej/nalej-bus): Network manager sends and receives messages from the bus.
+These messages are **applications events** to manage the connections between applications and  **network operations** to manage the network.

 ### Build and compile